GitHub Enterprise Server Overview

 GitHub Firewall Install

 The project was originally developed under the name GitHub Firewall Install.
-From the very beginning, the name indicated implementations we will use this product.
+From the very beginning, the name indicated the implementations we will use this product for.
 Originally, it was supposed to be the installation of the GitHub server in our private and isolated network, i.e., the network behind the company’s firewall.
 Currently, this portal has evolved and has become safer and more extensive.
-At the outset, it should be mentioned that this platform is built in the same way as GitHub, which boasts the most significant repository base of 200 million with as many as 73 million active developers.
+At the outset, it should be mentioned that this platform is built in the same way as GitHub, which boasts the most significant repository base of 420 million with as many as 150 million active developers.

 These numbers speak for themselves, but what is really behind them?
 Obviously, GitHub enjoys excellent trust.
 The trust comes from reliability and business continuity.
 Such features can also boast of GitHub Enterprise, a platform that does not differ in construction from the working servers that support the GitHub portal.
 Thanks to this, we get an extensive version control system over which we have complete control.